curran/d3-component/README.md

 A D3 component system.

-Conceptually similar to pure functional components in React, this component system makes it easy to encapsulate and compose components.
-Components created using this system are stateless, and their rendering behavior is idempotent with respect to the data passed into them.
-This allows you to leverage D3 to define deeply nested, heterogeneous, and data-driven DOM structures to power your interactive applications (beyond only the visualization parts).

 ## Installing

 If you use NPM, `npm install d3-component`.
 Otherwise, download the [latest release](https://github.com/curran/d3-component/releases/latest).
 You can also load directly from [unpkg.com](https://unpkg.com) as a [standalone library](https://unpkg.com/d3-component@0.1).
 AMD, CommonJS, and vanilla environments are supported.
 In vanilla, a `d3` global is exported: